 Suppliers of goods and services

-- natural persons from whom the Joint Administrators purchase or intend to purchase goods or services (“Natural Person Suppliers”),
+- natural persons from whom the Joint Administrators purchase or intend to purchase goods or services (‘Suppliers who are natural persons’),

-- persons acting for or on behalf of Suppliers, i.e. contact persons, agents or persons representing Suppliers or potential Suppliers (“Supplier Representatives”).
+- persons acting for or on behalf of Suppliers, i.e. contact persons, agents or persons representing Suppliers or potential Suppliers, and natural persons who are subcontractors of Suppliers and persons acting for or on behalf of subcontractors of Suppliers (‘Supplier Representatives’).

-In fulfilment of the obligations imposed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016. on the protection of natural persons in relation to the processing of personal data and on the free movement of such data and the repeal of Directive 95/46/EC (“RODO“), in relation to the processing by the Joint Administrators of personal data of Suppliers who are natural persons and Suppliers’ Representatives, the Joint Administrators provide below information on the principles of processing of their personal data by the Joint Administrators, including the purposes of the processing, the legal basis for the processing, the storage period, the recipients of the personal data, as well as the rights of persons whose personal data is processed by the Joint Administrators.
+In fulfilment of the obligations imposed by Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016. on the protection of natural persons in relation to the processing of personal data and on the free movement of such data and the repeal of Directive 95/46/EC (‘RODO’), in relation to the processing by the Joint Controllers of personal data of Suppliers who are natural persons, and Suppliers’ Representatives, the Joint Controllers provide the following information on the principles of processing of their personal data by the Joint Controllers, including the purposes of the processing, the legal basis for the processing, the storage period, the recipients of the personal data, as well as the rights of persons whose personal data is processed by the Joint Controllers.

 1. JOINT CONTROLLERS